This document provides a user-centric perspective on MarkAPL

 Restrictions:

-Footnotes can be referenced by something like [^1] or [^foo].
-The footnotes 1 and foo can be defined anywhere in the document although it seems to be a good idea to collect them at the bottom of the Markdown document.
+can be defined anywhere in the document although it seems to be a good idea to collect them at the bottom of the Markdown document.
 Footnotes cannot contain anything but paragraphs: no code blocks, lists, blockquotes or tables.
 Inline markup will be processed.

-Note that the ^ character is the caret, not the APL symbol for logical AND.
+character is the caret, not the APL symbol for logical AND.

-The format of the definition [^footnote]:
+The format of the definition [^footnote]

 [^single]: The definition of a single-line footnote.